vedph/cadmus-vela/README.md

   - `R SECOLO` where `R` is an uppercase Roman number.
   - `YYYY` year.

->Possible combinations: N, O, P, N+O, N+P=N, O+P=N. This is because N/O are termini and can occur together for an interval, but for some reason in this case P copies the value from N/O and must be ignored
+>Possible combinations: N, O, P, N+O, N+P=N, O+P=N. This is because N/O are termini and can occur together for an interval, but for some reason in this case P copies the value from N/O and must be ignored.

 - Q `figurativi` (boolean) 🎯 `CategoriesPart:features` (📚 `categories_features`) ⚙️ `ColFeatures`
 - R `testo` (boolean) 🎯 `CategoriesPart:features` (📚 `categories_features`) ⚙️ `ColFeatures`